GrupoDiana/BRT-Documentation/docs/library/index.md

 The BRT Library provides a flexible and extensible framework tailored to the needs of researchers and developers in psychoacoustics, auditory modeling, and immersive audio rendering.
 Its design supports a variety of use cases, including:

 - **Custom Binaural Rendering Pipelines**: Configure and implement tailored audio rendering workflows for specific experimental or application needs.
-- **Dynamic Auditory Modeling**: Test and validate auditory models with dynamic scenarios, including moving listeners and sources.
+- **Dynamic Auditory Modeling**: Test and validate auditory models with dynamic scenarios, supporting 6DoF of both listeners and sources.
-- **Realistic Environment Simulation**: Accurately simulate real-time auditory environments, incorporating effects such as reverberation and HRTF-based spatialization.
+- **Rapid Testing of Simulated Characteristics**: Use integrated applications for quick testing of BRIRs, HRTFs, and other auditory properties.
+- **Full Process Chain Characterization**: Characterize complete models, including source, environment, and listener chains, as directional impulse responses or log binaural stimuli along with the position and orientation data used for synthesis.

 ### Developer-Friendly Design